deusExMac/TwitterSearch/README.md

 TwitterSearch command shell supports the following commands and arguments:

-- ```search [-f <datetime>] [-u datetime] [-t time step] [-o csvfile] [-n number of tweets] [-S] [-D] <query>``` The search command issues a query
+- ```search [-f <datetime>] [-u datetime] [-t time step] [-o csvfile] [-n number of tweets] [-S] [-D] <query>```

+The search command performs a search for tweets using the v2 API of Twitter.

 # Other related projects